FedMEKT: Distillation-based Embedding Knowledge Transfer for Multimodal Federated Learning: Experimental Results

 \subsubsection{Performance Comparison}

 \paragraph{Multimodal Clients} Table~\ref{multimodal_table} presents the performance comparison of our FedMEKT algorithm and other baselines on three multimodal human activity recognition datasets with $30$ multimodal clients.
 As the results show, FedMEKT-C achieves the highest test accuracy in most cases on the mHealth dataset with approximately $\textbf{0.5-2\%}$ improvement over other baselines.
 Similarly, on the UR Fall Detection dataset, FedMEKT-C also outperforms other baselines with $\textbf{1-2\%}$ improvement in most modalities combinations.
 While our method may not surpass CreamFL in certain combination cases, we still achieve competitive results.
 On the Opp dataset, FedMEKT-C obtains the highest accuracy of $\textbf{73.50\%}$ followed by CreamFL with the test accuracy of $\textbf{73.33\%}$ on the Acce downstream task.
-We observe that FedMEKT-S and MM-FedProx also achieve relatively high test accuracies in some cases but still slightly worse than FedMEKT-C. Overall, the results demonstrate that our FedMEKT method, especially the FedMEKT-C variant, outperforms all baselines across all modalities combinations and datasets, indicating its effectiveness in addressing the challenges of multimodal federated learning.
+We observe that FedMEKT-S and MM-FedProx also achieve relatively high test accuracies in some cases but still slightly worse than FedMEKT-C. Using the embedding knowledge transfer method instead of exchanging model parameters, FedMEKT prevents reverse engineering and saves communication costs when the model size is large.
+The details will be introduced in the later experiment as shown in Fig.~\ref{cost}.
+Overall, the results demonstrate that our FedMEKT method, especially the FedMEKT-C variant, outperforms all baselines across all modalities combinations and datasets, indicating its effectiveness in addressing the challenges of multimodal federated learning.
 In the majority of cases, FedMEKT-C demonstrates superior performance as the global model effectively learns from the joint embedding knowledge of all clients, encompassing common representations, compared to learning from the split knowledge.